hashicorp/design-system/website/docs/components/pagination/partials/code/how-to-use.md

 ### Truncation

-When there is a large number of items and consequently the number of pages is also large, by default the component automatically "truncates" the number of visible pages (using "ellipsises"):
+When there is a large number of items and consequently the number of pages is also large, by default the component automatically "truncates" the number of visible pages (using "ellipses"):

 ```handlebars
 <Hds::Pagination::Numbered